How much pressure do I need in the booster?

 The standard milKit valves have a usable length of 35 mm (1 3/8 inch), and they work for most rims except some special high-profile rims.
 For high profile rims, there are 45mm, 55mm and 75mm versions of the milKit valves.

 Can I use milKit with valves from other brands?

 Our valves are custom made, as they have closed rubber flaps at the bottom.
 This has several advantages:

 - The valves don’t get clogged anymore

-- They keep the air inside, even if you remove the valve core (easier installation of tubeless tires)
+- They keep the air in the tire, even if you remove the valve core (easier installation of tubeless tires)

-- They allow measuring and refilling with the air pressure still in the tire
+- They allow measuring and refilling of sealant with the air pressure still in the tire

 You can use valves from other brands, but you would not benefit from the best advantages milKit offers.

 milKit can be used with most common sealants - although some have very large particles and cannot be filled into the tire through the valve.
 The large particles of these sealants clog the valves while riding more than the other sealants.
 We recommend using milKit valves to prevent your valves getting clogged by the sealant.

 We recommend using the new milKit sealant which has specifically been designed to offer the best performance and work best with the milKit valve and syringe system.